Apps for Android

 - put it here: https://developer.mozilla.org/en-US/docs/Apps/Apps_for_Android

-There are no other special instructions for developing apps for Android.
-If you want your app to run well on Android, keep in mind that a smartphone is a small-screen device and it must be handled properly by your app if you want it to be usable on Android.
+There are no other special instructions for developing Web apps for Android.
+If you want your app to run well on Android, keep in mind that a smartphone is a small-screen device and this must be handled properly by your app if you want the app to be usable.
 A best practice for doing this is to use responsive Web design. [link http://en.wikipedia.org/wiki/Responsive_Web_Design]

 There can be device APIs available on an Android smartphone that are not available on desktop OSes.
 For example, orientation, geolocation, vibration, and so on.